changeworld/azure-docs.it-it/articles/active-directory/external-identities/self-service-sign-up-add-api-connector.md

 ## <a name="after-signing-in-with-an-identity-provider"></a>Dopo aver eseguito l'accesso con un provider di identità

 Un connettore API in questo passaggio del processo di iscrizione viene richiamato immediatamente dopo l'autenticazione dell'utente con un provider di identità (Google, Facebook, Azure AD).
-Questo passaggio precede la **_pagina della raccolta di attributi_* _, che è il form presentato all'utente per raccogliere gli attributi utente.
+Questo passaggio precede la ***pagina raccolta attributi***, che è il form presentato all'utente per raccogliere gli attributi utente.

 <!-- The following are examples of API connector scenarios you may enable at this step:
 - Use the email or federated identity that the user provided to look up claims in an existing system.
 Return these claims from the existing system, pre-fill the attribute collection page, and make them available to return in the token.